Introduction

 - Foundation pour or slab extension

 Foundation inspections must pass before framing can begin.
+Weather and inspection scheduling are the most common timeline variables here.

 Weeks 10–11: Framing & Roof Tie-In